CodeBuildder/DevFest-Hack/README.md

 ### DevFest-Hack
 ## Our Official Repository for DevFest Hackathon by BITS Pilani

-A MERN Stack Website that allows people to choose which logistics services to use by comparing prices & ratings, using React with TailwindCSS in Typescript and SendGrid API for generating invoices.
-Developed a centralized tracking feature.
+A MERN Stack Website that connects utility helpers and users.
+Using React with TailwindCSS in Typescript.
+Uses USSD service to allow access to users without Internet.